Home > UX Research Courses > Survey Methodology for Product Impact Course

 Survey methodology has decades of established best practices that most UX researchers never learn.
 We pick up survey writing through trial and error on the job.
 If we're lucky, we absorb some theory for self-study resources or from peers.

-What new skills will I gain from this quantitative UX research course?
+What new skills will I gain from this quantitative user research course?

 Core Competencies